roaa-arafat/java-exercises/README.md

 - Week 3 Exercises
 - Week 4 Exercises
 - week 5 - Employee and Person Classes
-- week 6 - Employee
+- week 6 - Employee and circle

 ## Notes
 All exercises and examples are from course lectures.